gabors-data-analysis/da-coding-rstats/README.md

 Awesome, we know there are errors and bugs.
 Or just much better ways to do a procedure.

-To make a suggestion, please open a `github issue` here with a title containing the case study name.
-You may also contact us directctly.
+To make a suggestion, please open a `GitHub issue` here with a title containing the case study name.
+You may also contact us directly.